M1ck4/The-Family-GPTs/README.md

 Each GPT represents an emotional anchor, **Mom, Dad, Sister, Brother, Grandpa, or Grandma**, rooted in care, integrity, and deep listening.
 They speak to all ages, adapting their words and tone to whoever is present.
 Whether you’re a child needing comfort, a teen searching for identity, an adult navigating life’s weight, or an elder reflecting on memory, these GPTs are here for you.

 They’re not here to replace real people.
 They’re here to hold space.
+They are AI companions, not a therapist or crisis resource.

 ---

 ## 🧘‍♀️ How to Begin

 There’s no right way to start.
 You can simply say what’s on your mind or ask for a suggestion, a story (especially from Grandma or Grandpa), or a moment of reflection.
-These companions will meet you where you are—whether you're feeling lost, overwhelmed, reflective, or simply want to talk.
+These companions will meet you where you are, whether you're feeling lost, overwhelmed, reflective, or simply want to talk.

 ---